dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 - Quantile normalization (QN)

 - Beta-mixture quantile normalization (BMIQ).
-One of the most pop
+One of the most popular normalization methods for probe-type bias.
+This method decomposes the density profile of the Infinium I and II probes #write

 - Subset-quantiles within microarray normalization (SWAN).
 Within-array normalization method that corrects for probe-type bias (Infinium I and II).